This book contains two stories – Death Plays a Part and Rubies in the Roses.

 In the second story, one gets to see the emotional side of Gwen.
 Her dilemma to choose between someone who is kind to her (and probably has fallen for her) and finding the real ‘agenda’ behind the perp’s arrival at the castle.
 The relationship between Oliver and Gwen has improved too.
 After having solved the mystery behind Haydock’s murder, Oliver and Gwen now share a bond of friendship.

 Dolly was at her all-time best in both the stories.
 I really liked the way Conroy has portrayed the relationship between a pet-owner and her pet.
 However, I wish there was some romance between Oliver and Gwen.
 Or maybe there is, in the next book in this series.
-Ollie and Gwen were so likable and they had so much in common so a bit of romance is something that I can expect, right?
+Ollie and Gwen were so likeable and they had so much in common so a bit of romance is something that I can expect, right?

-Vivian Conroy is a master storyteller and these two stories are just the proof of it.
+Vivian Conroy is a master storyteller and these two stories are just proof of it.
 I got to know her through twitter and I must say that she’s the sweetest person that I have ever met!
 Her stories are super duper charming and cozy.
 If you love cozy mysteries then I recommend you to read Cornish Castle Mysteries.
 The stories are engaging, interesting, charming and cozy to the moon and back.

 Character Development: 5/5